moby/moby/docs/reference/commandline/dockerd.md

 The list of currently supported options that can be reconfigured is this:

 - `debug`: it changes the daemon to debug mode when set to true.
-- `cluster-store`: it reloads the discovery store with the new address.
-- `cluster-store-opts`: it uses the new options to reload the discovery store.
-- `cluster-advertise`: it modifies the address advertised after reloading.
 - `labels`: it replaces the daemon labels with a new set of labels.
 - `live-restore`: Enables [keeping containers alive during daemon downtime](https://docs.docker.com/config/containers/live-restore/).
 - `max-concurrent-downloads`: it updates the max concurrent downloads for each pull.